-Coinsurance In-Network Out-of-Network
+Coinsurance In-Network

-Plan Pays (unless otherwise noted) 80% 60%
+Plan Pays (unless otherwise noted) 80%

-Member Pays (unless otherwise noted) 20% 40%
+Member Pays (unless otherwise noted) 20%

+Reminder: Except as set forth in the Consolidated A ppropriations Act of 2021 Notice or as otherwise

-Reminder: Your Coinsurance will be based on the Maximum Allowed Amount.
+Reminder: Except as set forth in the Consolidated Appropriations Act of 2021 Notice, or as otherwise specified in this Booklet, your Coinsurance will be based on the Maximum Allowed Amount.
 If you use an Out-of-Network Provider, you may have to pay Coinsurance plus the difference between the Out-of-Network Provider's billed charge and the Maximum Allowed Amount.